Joseph Trần Xuân Tiếu

-Joseph Trần Xuân Tiếu (20 August 1944 – 7 January 2025) was a Vietnamese Catholic bishop, who served as bishop of Long Xuyên from 2 October 2003 until his retirement on 23 February 2019.
+Joseph Trần Xuân Tiếu (20 August 1944 – 7 January 2025) was a Vietnamese Catholic prelate who served as Bishop of Long Xuyên from 2 October 2003 until his retirement on 23 February 2019.

 Biography

-Joseph Trần Xuân Tiếu was born on 20 August 1944 in the Lộc Hòa district (then called Phú Ốc) of the city of Nam Dinh.
+Trần Xuân Tiếu was born on 20 August 1944 in the Lộc Hòa district (then called Phú Ốc) of the city of Nam Dinh.
 In 1954, he fled to the south with his family.
 In 1957, at the age of twelve, he entered the Pius XII Minor Seminary and continued his studies at the St. Joseph Seminary in Saigon.
 In 1965, after completing the seminary, he was sent to Rome to complete his studies in philosophy and theology at the Pontifical Urban University.

 After returning home, he was ordained a priest on 10 August 1974.
 After his ordination, he served as secretary to Bishop Nguyễn Khắc Ngư until 1995, when he was appointed pastor of the Long Xuyên Cathedral, professor of moral theology at the Thánh Quý Major Seminary in Cần Thơ, and vicar general of the diocese.